mrgreg/gpnk-monkey/README.md

 #### SpotBugs vs PMD?
 Do we need both?

 SpotBugs and PMD are considered complementary tools.
-While there is a small overlap in the set of problems the two tools detect (for example, both tools complain about the use of `System.ext()`), they largely find different problems via different types of static analysis.
+While there is a small overlap in the set of problems the two tools detect (for example, both tools complain about the use of `System.exit()`), they largely find different problems via different types of static analysis.

 PMD analyzes Java source code for problems like the following, to name a few examples: